What Is the Difference Between a Wallaby and a Kangaroo?

 Some people think that wallabies are baby kangaroos because the kangaroos are much more giant than wallabies.

 However, that is not the case.
-A kangaroo can grow as tall as 2metres and also weigh more than 90kg.
+A kangaroo can grow as tall as 2 meters and weigh over 90kg.

 On the other hand, wallabies are lucky to weigh as much as 20kg and hardly ever grow to heights of 1m.

-However, it is good to note that various species of wallaby and kangaroo come in a range of sizes, but this is a good rule of thumb to follow when determining what marsupial you’re looking at.
+However, it is good to note that various wallaby species and kangaroos come in various sizes.
+However, this is a good rule of thumb when determining what marsupial you’re looking at.

-Because kangaroos are bigger, they have a more considerable amount of body height between their ankles and knees, making their legs look somewhat disproportionately sized for their whole body.
+Because kangaroos are bigger, they have a greater body height between their ankles and knees, making their legs look disproportionately sized for their whole body.

 Their legs are naturally built to transport them across large open spaces speedily.